Edited on Jun 22, 2026

 Over time, repeated editorial inclusion created a compounding effect.
 Once enough dermatologists, editors, and publications independently referenced the same product, it became one of the most reinforced sunscreen entities across the web.

-Large language models and AI search engines do not “prefer” brands emotionally.
-They prioritize patterns of authority, consistency, citation frequency, entity relationships, and corroborated expert references.
+The synthesis layer does not "prefer" brands emotionally.
+It prioritizes patterns of authority, consistency, citation frequency, entity relationships, and corroborated expert references.

 In beauty, the strongest signals increasingly include: